Inference using noisy degrees: Differentially private $\beta$-model and synthetic graphs: Statistical inference with degree sequences

-This section introduces the preliminaries and the notation used in the paper.
-Let $G_n$ denote an graph on $n$ nodes and let $m$ be the number of edges in the graph.
-A simple graph is a graph with no self loops and multiple edges.
-All the graphs considered in this paper are simple.
-Let $\mathcal{G}$ denote the set of all simple graphs on $n$ nodes.
-The distance between two graphs $G$ and $G'$ is defined as the number of edges on which the graphs differ and is denoted by $d(G,G')$.
-Next, we define the differential privacy for graph data.
+Let $G_n$ denote a \textit{simple}, \textit{labeled} undirected graph on $n$ nodes and let $m$ be the number of edges in the graph.
+Let $V$ be the vertex set and $E$ be the edge set of the graph.
+A \textit{simple} graph is a graph with no self-loops and multiple edges, that is, for any $i \in[n]$, $(i,i) \notin E$, and $|\{(i,j): (i,j) \in E\}| = 1$.
+A \textit{labeled} graph is a graph with a fixed ordering on its nodes, that is, there is a fixed mapping from $V$ to $\{1, \ldots, n\}$.
+All the graphs considered in this paper are simple and undirected.
+Let $\mathcal{G}$ denote the set of all such graphs.
+The distance between two graphs $G$ and $G'$ is defined as the number of edges on which the graphs differ and is denoted by $\delta(G,G')$. $G$ and $G'$ are said to be neighbors of each other if the distance between them is at most $1$.
+The degree $d_i$ of a node $i$ is the number of nodes connected to it.

+\begin{definition}[(Degree sequence and degree partition)] Consider a labeled graph with label $\{1, \ldots,n\}$.
+The degree sequence of a graph $d$ is defined as the sequence of degrees of each node, that is, $d = \{d_1, \ldots, d_n \}$.
+The degree sequence ordered in nonincreasing order is called the degree partition and is denoted by $\bar{d}$, that is, $\bar{d} = \{d_{(1)}, \ldots, d_{(n)} \}$ where $d_{(i)}$ is the $i$th largest degree. \end{definition}

+Given a degree sequence $d$, there can be more than one graph with different edge-sets $E$, but the same degree sequence~$d$.
+Each such graph is called a realization of $d$.
+Let $\mathcal{G}(d)$ be the set of simple graphs on $n$ vertices with degree sequence~$d$.
+Not every integer sequence of length $n$ is a degree sequence.
+Sequences that can be realized by a simple graph are called \textit{graphical degree sequences}.
+Graphical degree sequences have been studied in depth and admit many characterizations.
+One of the characterizations called the Havel--Hakimi criteria, due to \citet{havel} and \citet{hakimi}, is central to the proof of Algorithm \ref{alg:main} that estimates a graphical degree sequence from the noisy sequence $z$; see the proof of Theorem~\ref {alg:main} in the supplementary material [\citet{karwaslavsupp}] for the statement of the characterization.
+We denote the set of all graphical degree sequences of size $n$ by $\mathit{DS}_n$ and the set of all graphical degree partitions of size $n$ by $\mathit{DP}_n$.